-Therapists who meet the criteria below must submit the CalGETS Registration Waiting List to UGSP for admittance into the training.
+Therapists who meet the criteria below must submit the CalGETS Registration Waiting List (PDF) to UGSP for admittance into the training.
 Due to limited space, admittance into the trainings will be on a first-come, first-served basis.

 - Possess a licensed clinical degree, current and in good standing: Doctor of Medicine MD; Doctor of Psychology PsyD; Doctor of Psychology PhD; Doctor of Osteopathy DO; Marriage and Family Therapist MFT; or Licensed Clinical Social Worker LCSW.